-In 1923, Erle Stanley Gardener, writing under the pen name of Charles M. Green, created a short novel entitled The Shrieking Skeleton for which he was paid a mere $160 by a pulp magazine entitled The Black Mask.
-This was the first creative literary effort by a workaholic young lawyer and would start him on a path which would ultimately lead him to create one of the most famous murder mystery characters in the world.
+In 1923, Erle Stanley Gardner, writing under the pen name of Charles M. Green, created a short novel entitled The Shrieking Skeleton for which he was paid a mere $160 by a pulp magazine entitled The Black Mask.
+It was the first creative literary effort by a workaholic young lawyer and would start him on a path which would ultimately lead him to create one of the most famous murder mystery characters in the world.

 While Gardner ran a successful law practice in Ventura, California, for decades, he spent every free hour he could spare crafting stories which included imaginative adventures for a variety of characters including Speed Dash, a human fly detective and an assortment of others.
 Why would a successful lawyer with a busy practice spend his time penning detective novels at all?

 A man of precise habits and self-discipline, Gardner seemed driven to satisfy a personal, creative need.
 He set an annual goal for himself to write at least 1 million words a year.
 Over the next few years, Gardner wrote short stories, novelettes and nonfiction works at a furious pace.
 It was not until early 1933, however, that he penned his first Perry Mason novel, The Case of the Velvet Claw.

 The Perry Mason book series became wildly popular and was soon translated from English into dozens of languages and have sold more than three hundred million books worldwide.
 With the huge success of the Perry Mason books, it was not surprising that Hollywood would be eager to jump on the bandwagon.